hadley/adv-r/docs-function.md

  * External links: `\email{email_address}`, `\url{uniform_resource_locator}`
  * `\link[package]{function}` - the first argument can be omitted if the link is in the current package, or a base package.

+## General tips

+In my opinion, one of the most important parts of the documentation are the examples - these are what most people will look at first to figure out how to use the function.

+When to combine documentation of multiple functions.